dotlang/language/doc/RFE.md

 Is named type still relevant/needed? yes it should be.
 But we still need `@` as indicator of type-id of types.

-? - can we use type alias in union?
+N - can we use type alias in union?
 `type MyInt = int`
 `type x := union[MyInt, int]` -- error definitely
 `type x := union[MyInt, float]`
 `if ( x.(int) )` or `if ( x.(MyInt) )` are the same.

-? - `==` compares field by field, datawise.
+Y - `==` compares field by field, datawise.
 If you want custom comparison, write your own function.
 So there is no `opCompare`.

-? - Remove "You can have multiple assignments at once: `x,y=1,2`" What is use of this? for function call result, it will return tuple and we will use `{x,y}` syntax.
+Y - Remove "You can have multiple assignments at once: `x,y=1,2`" What is use of this? for function call result, it will return tuple and we will use `{x,y}` syntax.

-? - make calling dispose function explicit. let types declare they implement a protocol. add `=` to alias functions.
+Y - make calling dispose function explicit. let types declare they implement a protocol. add `=` to alias functions.
 If a type marks to implement `Disposable` any value of it's type must call it's dispose method or any of it's aliases. `=` is used for type and function alias.
 `dispose`.
 Why not call it explicitly? when writing defer you must explicitly state the code.
 The only advantage is that when there are multiple returns you can write one defer.